ngorelen/NOVAK3/README.md

-c         example for ICRH at res.layer at R, chidelt(1)=R/Raxis, c         chidelt(2)=dR/Raxis, where dR is width of the res.layer c         chidelt(i) array is from the NOVA_param file under the chi0 name c	'h' He3 minority related input works if in NOVA_param ihsps=2, ai=3, zi=2, and tip='h'. c     'i' is similar to 'h' option for ICRF but with H temperature read c         from transp.dat file.
-Central Th0 is given in NOVA_param file. c         This option works so far with transp input, i.e. itransp=1 in NOVA_param. c     'r' this symbol is for special distribution function for START shot c         #35305 at 26.3 ms for the form see subroutine DISTRFUN c     'g' (i recommend to use 'l' option, which is better.
-Lorentz model c         'g' option is not good for really wide distributions. ) c         is for general form in Gaussian pitch angle with velocity c         dependent width, so that parameters are read from NOVA_param c         file with slowing down in velocity. c         f ~ exp(-(chi-chidelt(1))^2/dchi^2), where chi = v_||/v on the LFS c         dchi^2=chidelt(2)+sqrt(psi)*chidelt(3)-
+c         example for ICRH at res.layer at R, chidelt(1)=R/Raxis, c         chidelt(2)=dR/Raxis, where dR is width of the res.layer c         chidelt(i) array is from the NOVA_param file under the chi0 name c	'h' He3 minority related input works if in NOVA_param c	    (ihsps=2 is not important, any #, 1,2,3 will do) ai=3, zi=2, and tip='h'. c          checked for on sparc_12345I64 with the information read from transp.dat file c          by variables c           tmini_3     HE3 ICRF MINORITY 2/3<E>         EV              :X c           nmini_3     HE3 ICRF MINORITY DENSITY        EV              :X c     'i' is similar to 'h' option for ICRF but with H temperature read c         from transp.dat file: if tip(1:1).eq.'i'.and.int(szh).eq.1 c           tmini_h     H ICRF MINORITY 2/3<E>
+c           nmini_h     H ICRF MINORITY DENSITY c         Those two option 'h','i' work so far with transp input, i.e. itransp=1 in NOVA_param. c     'r' this symbol is for special distribution function for START shot c         #35305 at 26.3 ms for the form see subroutine DISTRFUN c     'g' (i recommend to use 'l' option, which is better.
+Lorentz model c         'g' option is not good for really wide distributions. ) c         is for general form in Gaussian pitch angle with velocity c         dependent width, so that parameters are read from NOVAK_param c         file with slowing down in velocity. c         f ~ exp(-(chi-chidelt(1))^2/dchi^2), where chi = v_||/v on the LFS c         dchi^2=chidelt(2)+sqrt(psi)*chidelt(3)-